NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 Take the new speakers you ordered, remove them from their packaging, and then come to the realization that they do not fit properly and the included speaker adapters won't work either.
 Unfortunately I ran into this issue when my small brain blindly trusted Crutchfield that a 6.5" speaker will work in the front and a 5.25" speaker will work in the back.

 Now on the Mr. Brightside I wanted to use the Polk Audio DB speakers regardless as they are reviewed very well and I have used them in my 94 STi and liked the quality.
-Here are the new speaker in comparison to the Celica speaker brackets:
+Here are the new speakers in comparison to the Celica speaker brackets:

 ![Polk Audio DB6502 inside front Celica speaker bracket](/images/celica-audio-and-nav-upgrade/front-new-speaker-inside-old-frame.jpg) *Polk Audio DB6502 inside front Celica speaker bracket*